 College of Health Professions & Department of Allied Sciences Respiratory Care Scholarships

-To be eligible for department and College scholarships, applicants must be declared, professional-level RC majors enrolled at NDSU and in good academic and conduct standing in the College of Pharmacy, Nursing, and Allied Sciences.
+To be eligible for department and College scholarships, applicants must be declared, professional-level RC majors enrolled at NDSU and in good academic and conduct standing in the College of Health Professions.

 Allied Sciences Alumni & Friends

 Scholarships awarded on the basis of academic achievement, merit and need.
 Funding for these scholarships is provided by annual alumni and friends contributions.
 Applications are available from the Department of Allied Sciences.
 Deadline for receipt of application is July 1.

 A $500 award to an allied sciences intern based on *C*ommitment to their major, putting *A*dvice to *P*ractice, and *P*erseverance.
 Applications are available from the Department of Allied Sciences.
 Deadline for receipt of application is July 1.

 A $750.00 annual award based on academic achievement, extracurricular involvement and leadership within the college.
 Applications are available from the Department of Allied Sciences.
 Deadline for receipt of applications is July 1.

 The Lambda Beta Society awards four $500 scholarships to respiratory care students in recognition of academic excellence.
 Three of these scholarships are funded by Applied Measurement Professionals, Inc., (AMP), the NBRC's subsidiary, and one scholarship is directly sponsored by Lambda Beta.
 Applications are mailed annually in August to all Lambda Beta chapters located at accredited respiratory care education programs, i.e. Sanford Health-Fargo.
 The Lambda Beta Board of Directors will select scholarship winners.
 Recipients will be announced in November and honored during the annual Lambda Beta Reception held during the AARC International Congress.